-A conjuring trick gone horribly wrong unleashed a mythical beast
+A conjuring trick gone horribly wrong unleashed a wild unicorn on a side street in Prague

 Prague legends include many mystical animals, including a unicorn.
 While the story is a bit vague, this majestic creature is more than welcome next to the city’s mermaid, werewolf, talking horse, house sprites, demonic rabbit, possessed dogs and cats, and ghostly goat and turkey.